Paleo Diet Review

 The Paleo Diet advocates the exclusion of many different foods, not just carbohydrates.
 Like all low-carb diets, this one (in all its versions) recognizes the detrimental effect of highly processed and refined foods, but also looks in depth at the difference between the meat we may buy at the supermarket and the grass-fed beef which contains less saturated fat, and a better balance of omega 3 / omega 6 fatty acids.

 There is also no dairy allowed on this diet.
 For me, this makes it too hard to contemplate following for any length of time.
-On the Insulin Resistance Diet, I can enjoy some low-fat cottage cheese or natural yogurt as a protein, and when your diet is restricted anyway, it’s hard to consider taking even more out of it.
-I would also argue (as do many experts) that low fat dairy products contain valuable nutrients and are beneficial to our health.
+On the Insulin Resistance Diet, I was able to enjoy some cottage cheese or natural yogurt as a protein, and when your diet is restricted anyway, it’s hard to consider taking even more out of it.
+I would also argue (as do many experts) that dairy products contain valuable nutrients and are beneficial to our health.

 Pros and cons of the Paleo Diet